LBHackney-IT/Data-Platform/README.md

 There are {number} AWS accounts available to you.
 ```

-Below the final line there will be a box which can be scrolled through using the arrow keys, select with <kbd>Enter</kbd> the account which corresponds to the `aws_api_account` used in step 2 above (normally DevScratch)
+Below the final line there will be a box which can be scrolled through using the arrow keys, select with <kbd>Enter</kbd> the account which corresponds to the `aws_api_account_id` used in step 2 above (normally DevScratch)

 ```
 Using the account ID {number}